zentrocdot/wapscan/README.md

 This repository will have three parts:

-1. How to create a DEB
+1. How-to for creating the DEB package from scratch
-2. Source code used for packaging
+2. Required directory tree structure for packaging of the DEB package
-3. Scripts which are used within the package
+3. Source code in form of some Bash scripts used for packaging

 # Look and Feel